 The feelings can be painful, constant or overwhelming.
 Grief can come in waves, seeming to fade away for a while and then return again.
 But over time, the feelings gradually subside.

 Grief has no set pattern.
-It is is expressed differently across different cultures.
+It is expressed differently across different cultures.
 Some people like to be expressive and public with their emotions, while others like to keep grief private.

 Most people find the grief lessens with time.
 They may always carry sadness and miss the person who has died, but are able to find meaning and experience pleasure again.
 Some people even find new wisdom and strength after experiences of loss.